arciisine/functional-pipeline-optimization/README.md

 * Look for more performance enhancements
     * Look for way of inlining nested chains (must assume array)
     * If all operations are inline, compile immediately (must assume array)
+    * Allow for external optimizers (google-closure, etc.)
+* Bugs
+    * Handle reassignment of index value.
+If reassigning to index value, allocate another variable for that operation

 **Refactoring**